 When polishing metals, traditionally jewellers would have used Tripoli, a rouge for polishing precious metals.
-Now, companies like Dialux offer a whole range of different products for different metals and different finishes.
+Now, companies like Dialux offer a range of different products for different metals and finishes.

 It's important to say that the chart gives a guideline only.
 Do experiment and see what works for you.
-For example, you may have a piece of nine-karat gold that's been hammered or put through a rolling mill, and it may be quite hard.
-In this case you might want to use a harsher compound.
-Or you may have a thin 22-karat gold ring, that is very soft.
-In this instance you may wish to use a more gentle polish.
+For example, you may have a piece of nine-karat gold hammered or put through a rolling mill, which may be quite hard.
+In this case, you might want to use a harsher compound.
+Or you may have a thin 22-karat gold ring that is very soft.
+In this instance, you may wish to use a more gentle polish.

 How to Use Polishing Compounds

 Start with an even sanded surface.
-I like to sand down using a Horotec Buff Stick, ensuring you have removed any dents, tool marks, or deep scratches.
-Next apply a small amount of your chosen Dialux compound to a felt bob, cotton buff, calico wheel, belt or wheel.
+I like to sand down using a Sander Roll, drum or a Horotec Buff Stick, ensuring you have removed any dents, tool marks, or deep scratches.
+Next, apply a small amount of your chosen Dialux compound to a felt bob, cotton buff, calico wheel, belt or wheel.

 Pre-polishers are the most abrasive and will remove small scratches left over from your buff stick.

-The Yellow Dialux (DLUXY) is a pre-polish for softer metals such as Bronze, tin and copper and also for use on plastics.
+The Yellow Dialux (DLUXY) is a pre-polish for non-ferrous and softer metals such as Bronze, tin, zamak, aluminium alloys and copper and also for use on plastics.
 Use this prior to final polishing with Blue Dialux (DLUXB).
 The yellow also works well with silver and gold.

 Orange Dialux or Vornex (DLUXO) is designed for use on steel and stainless steel as a pre-polisher.

 - Go slow.
 As a pre-polish is more abrasive than the other bars in the Dialux range, keep the speed slow to reduce friction heat.

 - Once you've removed all your sanding marks, clean your piece of work.